Make research actionable

 Making decisions based on the research

-After each round of research, the whole team should identify how the research findings change the work planned for the next sprint.
+After each round of research, the whole team should identify how the research findings change the work planned for the next sprint or for future service design efforts.
 After discovery research, this could include prioritized areas for further exploration or prototyping.
 For a new or existing product, this could include new bugs identified, new features to explore, or a different design focus.

 Communicating your proposals is critical to seeing them come to life; even the most beautiful artifact loses its power if it’s left on a shelf.
 Here are some good guideposts for sharing and socializing research in government.